ghaiklor/kittik/doc/api/Cursor.md

 <a name="Cursor"></a>

 ## Cursor
-Cursor implements low-level API to terminal control codes.
+Cursor implements low-level API to terminal cursor.

 **Kind**: global class
 **See**